usds/us-forms-system/docs/getting-started/tutorial.md

 ### Step 3: Understand chapters and pages

 In this tutorial, you'll be working on the section of the `formConfig` within `chapters`.
-Forms are organized into *chapters*, which are broader topics, and *pages*, which are specific sections or pages of questions within that topic.
+Forms are organized into *chapters*, which are broader topics, and *pages*, which are separate pages of questions within that topic.
 For example, a form may have a chapter on personal information, and separate pages within that chapter for name, address, and other contact information.

 The starter app includes two chapters, `firstChapter` and `secondChapter`.
 The `firstChapter` object includes the `title` of the chapter, as well as an object containing the `page`s within that chapter.
 Each page is also an object.